 The Trade at 47 Commercial Street is an ideal example of this.
 Since opening in May 2014, the owners have been offering their own roasted coffees, high-quality teas, and a really delicious range of great breakfast variations.
 Many products are homemade and the ingredients are sourced from suppliers who meet ethical quality standards.

 The meat comes from a butcher in Devon, the bread from local bakers and the fruit and vegetables are collected every morning from the New Spitalfields market.

 You can taste that.
 The food is fresh and the portions are plentiful.
 Orders are placed at the entrance and the food is then brought.
 On weekends you order directly at the table.
 A sun terrace allows you to have breakfast outside.

 The Trade is very popular and always well visited.
-Usually you get a table after a short wait.
-At the entrance or at the cash desk there is always a big crowd, because many dishes are bought as Take Away.
+Usually, you get a table after a short wait.
+At the entrance or at the cash desk there is always a big crowd because many dishes are bought as taking Away.

 A coffee costs approx. GBP 3 and a breakfast GBP 7 – 10.
 It is worth it in any case.

 Exmouth Coffee Company – Top Coffee Shop in Whitechapel